‘SPORT- ELECTRIFIED’ - Audi Q4 Sportback e-tron Independent New Review (Ref:1513/12391)

 By Jonathan Crouch Added 29th September, 2023

 With the Q4 Sportback e-tron, Audi widens the appeal of its mid-sized all-electric EV.
-Jonathan Crouch drives it.
+Jonathan Crouch takes a look.

 Ten Second Review